Configi/configi.old/docs/index.md

 #### Why?

-There are numerous configuration management software in existence but I find most are bloated both in resource usage and features.
+There are several configuration management software in existence but I find most are bloated both in resource usage and features.
 The others in the minimalist camp also fall short due to complicated module or extension writing.
-They are usually not far off from shell script wrappers.
+The latter are usually not far off from shell script wrappers.

 Configi was inspired by CFEngine 3, Chef and Ansible.
 You may see some similarities with these configuration management software in Configi.
-Especially CFEngine 3, where we borrowed the concepts introduced by the Promise Theory and Computer Immunology).
+Especially CFEngine 3, where we borrowed the concepts introduced by the Promise Theory and Computer Immunology.

 Visit M. Burgess' [page](http://markburgess.org/sysadmin.html) for essays, articles and papers regarding Promise Theory and system administration.
 I do not claim full compliance to the theory so Configi should not be considered a complete replacement for CFEngine 3.

 In my opinion Lua is the best configuration language.
 It's language features also lend to a concise core and module code.
 In the same spirit as Lua, the Configi core is very small.

 Choosing the right tool is not a rational matter.
 If the design decisions outlined below aligns with your requirements then give Configi a try.